run-llama/llama_index/docs/core_modules/supporting_modules/cost_analysis/root.md

 ### Using MockLLM

 To predict token usage of LLM calls, import and instantiate the MockLLM as shown below.
-The `max_tokens` parameter is used as a "worst case" prediction, where each LLM response will contain that number of tokens.
+The `max_tokens` parameter is used as a "worst case" prediction, where each LLM response will contain exactly that number of tokens.
+If `max_tokens` is not specified, then it will simply predict back the prompt.

 ```python
 from llama_index import ServiceContext, set_global_service_context